Trading Glossary: Key Terms & Definitions

 The process of reconciling your local data with the server.
 If an entry shares the same Hidden ID, the uploaded version (backup) acts as the "master" and updates the server.
 Entries with unique IDs are preserved, meaning the server keeps items that are missing from your upload.

 The state where your user profile is authenticated and connected to the online database.
-In this mode, your data is securely backed up to the server, allowing you to access it from multiple devices.
+With an online account, your data is securely backed up to the server, allowing you to access it from multiple devices.

 Daily Journal Model